-- It is normal to get frustrated if your MacBook is stuck in Recovery Mode, but this guide will help you solve it.
+- It is normal to get frustrated if your MacBook is stuck in Recovery Mode, but this guide will help you.

-- To fix this issue, you should reset the NVRAM and the SMC, and then repair the start-up disk.
+- To fix the issue, you should reset the NVRAM and the SMC.
+Even more, try accessing the Safe Mode.

-- To make sure you are always prepared to deal with Mac issues, bookmark our Mac Troubleshooting page.
+- To make sure you are always prepared to deal with similar issues, simply bookmark this Mac Hub.

 What can I do if my Mac’s Recovery Mode isn’t working?

 Having your MacBook stuck in Recovery Mode is rather unpleasant.
 Rest assured that you can easily solve the issues with the help of a tool known as Intego Washing Machine.

 There are times when junk files interfere with the system itself, making your Mac run slow and eventually leading to such situations like the one you’re currently experiencing.

 This straightforward program can help you get rid of all useless cache and junk data gathered over time with precision and ease.
 Just install it and see that by yourself!